America has a problem with its water. Landscapers are part of the solution.

 Consider it a TED conference for water use.
 It’s the only meeting of its kind where all those folks can get together and talk about the new programs, technology and tactics they’re using to conserve water.
 The format is fast-paced: Each day opens with the small trade show, and then half-hour sessions run from 9:30 a.m. to 4:30 p.m.
 Each presentation is quick and focused, and tracks run from landscape water use to marketing to codes to alternative sources.

 The conference is the brainchild of Doug Bennett, conservation manager at the Southern Nevada Water Authority, the smartest guy in a room full of a thousand smart people.
-I caught up with him after he won the Water Star Award from the Alliance for Water Education to ask him how landscapers fit into the water question.
+I caught up with him after he won the Water Star Award from the Alliance for Water Efficiency to ask him how landscapers fit into the water question.

 "Landscapers are the most critical stakeholders in my area.
 We can't get where we're going by simply regulating everything out of existence,” Bennett says, citing the sometimes tenuous relationship between landscape contractors, utilities and regulators.

 “Everything,” he explained, means agencies reacting to a drought by banning all outdoor water use, as one example.
 “Give people an outlet,” he says.
 “Running small businesses out of business is not a way to make friends and influence people."

 Instead, he says, agencies and contractors alike should use the drought as an opportunity to increase business and implement long-term conservation measures in one pass.
 In his case, he used the drought as a tool to increase conversions from rotor-based irrigation to drip systems.
 "Conservation,” he told me, “loves a crisis."